Weekly Bullion Market Review & Out-Look

 $17.10

-DalyFX- GBP/USD ’Flash Crash’ Rebound Looks to BoE/Fed Rhetoric for FuelThen, the next day, something very weird happened that I point out in the chart below.
+DalyFX- GBP/USD ’Flash Crash’ Rebound Looks to BoE/Fed Rhetoric for FuelThen, the next day, something very weird happened, and I pointed it out in the chart below.
+The Market Opened 50 cents ($0.50) higher than it closed the previous day, and it closed Friday below Thursday's close.

 Charts provided courtesy of TradingView.com

-Sinatra in his restaurant until Frank started to eat there and the two
+My father’s friend never played Sinatra in his restaurant until Frank started to eat there, and the two became friends; after that, all you heard in his restaurant was Frank Sinatra.

-I was about 10-years old when I first heard Sinatra and I thought his music was the coolest, not much has changed.
+I was about 10 years old when this happened, and I thought Sinatra’s music was the coolest, and nothing’s changed.
+So this weekend, it was all Sinatra.

 God Bless and I hope you have a Great Week!
 SW

-To see all prior Bullion Market Analysis - Blog posts,
+To see all prior Bullion Market Analysis Blog posts.

 Support this Guide & Paypal Thank You for Your Support |